Naturhistoriska/NRM-DNA-lab/doc/github/README.md

 [Bestallningsblankett-2017-V2.pdf](Bestallningsblankett-2017-V2.pdf)
 (don't forget your GitHub user name) and send to Dept. head.
 Tell JN when approved.

+Also make sure to be added to the github team `NRM-DNA-lab` within the Naturhistoriska github organization (ask JN).

 You may then create public or private repositories under github.com/Naturhistoriska.